Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation: Related Works

 \textbf{Self-training.} Self-training schemes are commonly used in semi-supervised learning (SSL) areas \cite{li2005setred}.
 For UDA, self-training iteratively trains the model by using both the labeled source domain data and generated pseudo-labels of unlabelled target domain data, which can provide domain-specific information, and thus achieve the alignment between the source and target domains \cite{triguero2015self}.
 A threshold is usually required for pseudo-label generation.
 However, the strategy of constant threshold neglects the differences between categories, which will result in the model training biases towards easy classes, thus ruining the adaptation performance for hard classes.
-To solve this problem, CBST\cite{zou2018unsupervised} proposes a class-balanced self-training scheme for UDA semantic segmentation, which designs threshold for each category and shows competitive domain adaptation performance.
-More recently, CRST\cite{zou2019confidence} further integrates a variety of confidence regularization to CBST, producing better domain adaption results.
-Meanwhile, the self-training methods combined with adversarial training have also been proposed, such as \cite{zheng2019unsupervised, zhang2019category, IntraDA_pan2020unsupervised, DTST_wang2020differential, Zheng2021RectifyingPL, DAST_yu2021dast}.
+To solve this problem, CBST\cite{zou2018unsupervised} proposes a class-balanced self-training scheme for UDA semantic segmentation, which designs threshold for each category and shows competitive domain adaptation performance. {Moreover, IR$^2$F-RMM\cite{gong2023continuous} further corrects the selected pseudo-labels by regarding the pixel-level pseudo-label values as continuous signals.} CRST\cite{zou2019confidence} integrates a variety of confidence regularization to the selected pseudo-labels, producing better domain adaption results. {More recently, Adaboost\cite{9852150} has focused on hard samples in the target domain to mitigate the issue of significant model performance fluctuations during training.} Meanwhile, the self-training methods combined with adversarial training have also been proposed, such as \cite{zheng2019unsupervised, zhang2019category, IntraDA_pan2020unsupervised, DTST_wang2020differential, DAST_yu2021dast}.

 Despite the success of self-training on UDA semantic segmentation, the serious problem of lacking supervision information for hard classes has not been solved, thus yielding poor performance for the long-tail categories in the target domain.
 The discrepancy between instances has not been considered yet in the current threshold strategy, thus introducing extra noise and reducing available pseudo-labels.